cfw-guide/dsi.cfw.guide/docs/troubleshooting.md

 ### There is no audio or boot splash when launching "Launcher" using Unlaunch

 The developer of Unlaunch (nocash) has intentionally patched out the background audio and boot-splash by default.
-You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) using TWiLight Menu++ with "Launcher Patches" disabled on the Unlaunch page of TWiLight Menu++ settings, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).
+You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) using TWiLight Menu++ with "Launcher Patches" set to "Default" on the Unlaunch page of TWiLight Menu++ settings, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).

 ### Powering on only shows a black screen after installing Unlaunch